Table of Contents

 The Western Wall, Jerusalem

-For the Jewish people, the Western Wall (Kotel) is the last remnant of the Second Temple, destroyed in 70 CE.
-It serves as a primary pilgrimage destination and a site of prayer and lamentation.
-The wall symbolizes not only religious devotion but also the enduring connection to the historical Land of Israel.
-After the 1967 war, the site became a focus of national identity, attracting millions of visitors annually.
-Its significance, however, is contested in the context of Palestinian claims, illustrating how sacred sites can become arenas for ethnic and political conflict.
+The Western Wall, or Kotel, stands as one of the most significant sacred sites for the Jewish people.
+It is the last remaining remnant of the Second Temple, which was destroyed by the Romans in 70 CE.
+As a site of pilgrimage, prayer, and lamentation, the Wall symbolizes not only religious devotion but also the enduring connection to the historical Land of Israel.
+Following the 1967 Six-Day War, control of the site became a potent symbol of national identity, attracting millions of Jewish visitors annually.

 The Ganges River, India